codefreezefi/codefreeze.fi/_includes/faq.md

 They have been of varying ages from 2 years upwards.

 ##### I can’t bring my kids because of the school holiday - can you move the dates?
 Sorry, we can’t move the dates at the moment but you can look into participating part of the time.
 In some countries/schools it might be possible to arrange an exception for a few days and have children do homework during the time.
 Children can learn a lot about Sami culture and possibly bring that back into their schools.
 Depending on the weather you could do some science experiments like throwing boiling water into the air and have it frozen or making popsicles in the snow.
-Other ideas: blow frozen soap bubbles, popcorn on the fire and watching a movie
+Other ideas: blow frozen soap bubbles, popcorn on the fire and watching a movie.

 ##### Is the food child compatible?
 The food provided by the venue is very greasy and you might struggle if you have food intolerances.
 Lunch is usually quite salty soup & salad.
 Children usually enjoy the dinner.
 It’s possible to self cater in the accommodations - there is a small shop in a town nearby or you could bring your own ingredients.
 The tap water is very good but you need a bottle or thermos to bring water on hikes.